Mitigating the Effects of Non-Identifiability on Inference for Bayesian Neural Networks with Latent Variables: Introduction

 \section{Introduction}

-In machine learning fields such as active learning, Bayesian optimization and reinforcement learning, one often needs to fit functions to labeled data that produce both high quality predictions as well as appropriate quantifications of predictive uncertainty.
+In machine learning fields such as active learning, Bayesian optimization, and reinforcement learning, one often needs to fit functions to labeled data that produce both high-quality predictions as well as appropriate quantification of predictive uncertainty.
 Often crucial in these applications is the task of identifying sources of predictive uncertainty, especially those that are reducible through additional data collection \citep{zhang_bayesian_2019, Henaff2019}.

-In general, one can divide sources of the uncertainty in a prediction into two categories. \emph{Epistemic} uncertainty, or model uncertainty, comes from having insufficient data to determine the ``true'' predictor, and can be reduced with more observations.
+In general, one can divide the sources of uncertainty in a prediction into two categories. \emph{Epistemic} uncertainty, or model uncertainty, comes from having insufficient data to determine the ``true'' predictor, and can be reduced with more observations.
 In contrast, \emph{aleatoric} uncertainty comes from the irreducible or unobservable stochasticity in the environment.
-Although in regression one typically assumes a simple fixed form for aleatoric uncertainty (for example, independently and identically sampled Gaussian output noise), in practice, environmental stochasticity can be a complex function of the input; that is, many downstream tasks requires us to model heteroscedastic aleatoric uncertainty~\citep{Chaudhuri2017, Nikolov2018, griffiths_heteroscedastic_2019, Kendall2017}.
+Although in regression one typically assumes a simple fixed form for aleatoric uncertainty (for example, independently and identically sampled Gaussian output noise), in practice, environmental stochasticity can be a complex function of the input; that is, many downstream tasks require us to model heteroscedastic aleatoric uncertainty~\citep{Chaudhuri2017, Nikolov2018, griffiths_heteroscedastic_2019, Kendall2017}.

+Bayesian Neural Networks with Latent Variables (BNN+LVs) ~\citep{wright1999bayesian, depeweg2018decomposition} meet the need for scalable predictive models that can capture complex forms of epistemic uncertainty and heteroscedastic aleatoric uncertainty.
+In particular, a BNN+LV (Figure \ref{fig:dgm}) assumes the following data generation process: